allisonamber/AbelmoschusEsculentus/README.md

 url="https://upload.wikimedia.org/wikipedia/commons/thumb/e/e8/Gullah_s_carolina_1790.jpg/640px-Gullah_s_carolina_1790.jpg"
 	region="-45,-136,732,684">

-# Conclusion: The People's Vegetable
+# The People's Vegetable
-Through farming, cooking, and eating, centuries of African Americans have reinforced the strength and conviction necessary in the wake of so much hardship.
+Through farming, cooking, and eating, centuries of African Americans have reinforced the strength and conviction necessary to sruvive and thrive in the wake of so much hardship.
 Okra acts as one of the closest connections to life in Africa, a life that was ripped away from so many.
 And, with the help of its cultivators, it came to thrive.
-In one final example of okra’s persistence, it is worth mentioning that okra was included in the New York Botanical Garden’s African American Garden, which first opened in 2022.
-One of the garden’s overall purposes was to highlight the fact that “the African American world of plants, like African life in the North American world, was one of adaptation and transformation.”
-This is exactly the case with okra, which traveled with the African diaspora, and helped them survive, as they made their way across Americas and across time.
+One final example of okra’s persistence, is its inclusion in the New York Botanical Garden’s African American Garden, which opened in 2022.
+One of the garden’s purposes was to underscore “the African American world of plants, like African life in the North American world, was one of adaptation and transformation.”
+This is exactly the case with okra, which traveled with the African diaspora, and helped them survive, as they made their way across the Americas and across time.
 <param ve-image
 	label="Herbarium Specimen of Okra"
 	description="Part of the NYBG African American Garden at the Edible Academy"